 Every holiday season, there is debate about whether pets should be given as gifts.
-The argument against this practice is that kids often get bored of their presents – and when it comes to an animal or pet, this could result in pets needing to be re-homed.
+The argument against this practice is that kids often get bored with their presents – and when it comes to an animal or pet, this could result in pets needing to be re-homed.
 We want to avoid this as much as possible.
 It’s a valid concern, but it’s certainly not the case every time a kid gets a pet for Christmas.

 There are a lot of benefits to kids having a pet of their own.
-If this is true for your family, then there shouldn’t be any harm in gifting a pet for Christmas, or any other time of the year for that matter.
+If this is true for your family, then there shouldn’t be any harm in gifting a pet for Christmas or any other time of the year, for that matter.
 But gifting a pet is not always an easy decision.
 Below, we’ll explore some tips on how to make pet ownership a positive learning experience for your child.

 Choosing an Appropriate Pet

 The right pet can bring years and years of joy, as well as opportunities to teach your kids valuable life lessons like responsibility and dependability.
 But it’s essential you first pick the right pet for your family.
 One of the best ways to ensure getting a pet for Christmas is a success is to pick the right kind of pet.
 Here’s a quick guide to help you pick:

 Fish are a great way to gift a pet for Christmas without risking too much.

 Betta fish are the easiest to take care of, especially for small children.
 If all goes well, you can upgrade to a goldfish or maybe something with fur next.